vuqv/cosmo/examples/Readme.md

-## Updated example to the last codebase:
+## Updated examples to the last codebase:

 --------------------------------------